Niyamgampaya Rajamaha Viharaya in Gampola (නියංගම්පාය රජමහා විහාරය)

 Gampola Niyamgampaya Rajamaha Viharaya is situated at Mariyawattha on the road from Gampola to Nawalapitiya.
 The origin of the temple is not very clear but according to historical documents it can be assumed that this temple has been in existence since the early Christian Era.

 The “Sinhala Dalada Vamsaya” and 18th century work says that the Sacred Tooth Relic of Buddha was housed in this temple during the reign of Parakramabahu V (1344-1359) of Dedigama and Vickramabahu II (1357-1374) of Gampola.
-The Shrine has been a two storied building built with stone pillars.
+The Shrine is a two storied building built with stone pillars.

-Today none of this historical buildings remains in this temple.
-In the main shrine room the plinth molding of the old structure are noticeable with bas reliefs representing musicians, drummers, dancers, animals and lotus designs.
+Today none of these historical buildings remains in this temple.
+In the main shrine room, the plinth moulding of the old structure is noticeable with bas reliefs representing musicians, drummers, dancers, animals and lotus designs.
 The door frame is made out of stone.
-The valuable Buddha image which was here has been stolen in 1907.
+The valuable Buddha image which was here was stolen in 1907.

 References